 Roll & Write

 A fairly old genre of small games that got a revival since 2018.
-I also have Troyes Dice ordered and Cartographers lent to friends.
+If this was computer games we’d call them Yatzee-likes instead.
+I also have Troyes Dice as part of an order that got delayed….
 I also play the apps for the Ganz schön Clever series a lot.
 My favorite by far is Railroad Ink.

 Games for Groups